What is Cherry Eye in Dogs? Causes, Treatment, & Cost

 The mucosal pocket technique is widely accepted to be effective.
 It has minimal risks of complications when performed by an experienced veterinarian, though all surgeries do carry inherent risks, including infection, bleeding, or the possibility of recurrence.
 Before proceeding with surgery, discuss all options thoroughly with your veterinarian to ensure you understand all potential ramifications.

-The cost of the mucosal pocket technique surgery can depend on many variables such as the experience of your veterinarian, location, and severity of the condition.
+The cost of mucosal pocket technique surgery can depend on several variables, including the experience of your veterinarian, location, and the severity of the condition.
 Additional procedures or medications required afterward can also contribute to the overall cost.
 On average, it ranges between $500-1,500 per eye.

 Do Not Wait for Dry Eye to Occur